0x48piraj/contre-sozial/README.md

 adb shell getevent
 ```

 The following logcat of executing `getevent` command from **Helio G95 Android Q** shows a swipe gesture for a touchscreen using the Linux input protocol.
-The `-l` option displays textual labels.
+The `-l` option displays textual descriptive labels.

 ```
 <...>